GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/options/index.md

 ### Sizing {: #sizing }

-The embedded options should automatically determine its own size based on the page content.
+The embedded options should automatically determine their own size based on the page content.
 However, the embedded box may not find a good size for some types of content.
 This problem is most common for options pages that adjust their content shape based on window size.